appsmithorg/appsmith-docs/website/docs/workflows/README.md

 Appsmith Workflows allow you to automate human-in-the-loop (HITL) flows by combining user-friendly interfaces with server-side automation.
 They integrate automated tasks with manual checkpoints, ensuring that essential human decisions are included as needed.
 Developers can design workflows that require data validation, approvals, or feedback before continuing, improving collaboration and reducing errors while maintaining oversight in critical processes.

-## Explore Trigger Types
+## Explore trigger types

-Appsmith provides various trigger types to configure actions and processes within workflows:
+Appsmith provides different trigger types to configure actions and processes within workflows:

 - **Webhook:** Triggered by external events or HTTP requests, webhooks enable real-time data processing and action execution based on incoming data.
 Use them to integrate Appsmith workflows with external systems.
 Learn how to use webhooks in the [Getting started with workflows](/workflows/tutorials/create-workflow) tutorial.